LDAP Configuration

 LDAP synchronization

-Server settings.
+Server settings

-Alternatively, you can trust all certificates.
+Alternatively, one can trust all certificates.

-Check your configuration by clicking on Test network connection
+Test network connection

 Authentication

-- Bind DN or username: username with read permissions in LDAP.
+• Bind DN or username: Username with read permissions in LDAP.
 Ideally, the Distinguished Name (DN) is used here.

-- Bind Password: The corresponding password to the user.
+• Bind Password: The corresponding password to the user.

 Base DN

 If the authentication worked, the Base-DN of the server is determined automatically.
-It can be entered directly in the corresponding field by clicking on Use determined base DN as base DN
+It can be entered directly in the corresponding field by clicking on Use determined base DN as base DN.
+Any necessary changes can be made at any time.

 Users